 Since December, countries around the world have experienced cases of the coronavirus (officially called COVID-19).
 Coronavirus is a respiratory disease.
 Most people (about 80%) have mild symptoms, but it can be fatal for anyone elderly or with underlying health conditions.

-You can minimize the spread of the virus and prevent our healthcare system from becoming overwhelmed.
-We believe the most altruistic thing you can do right now is to avoid travel, especially by air, bus, or train.
+You can minimize the spread of the virus and prevent our healthcare system from becoming overwhelmed by limiting travel.

 It’s important to note that the coronavirus pandemic (like any outbreak) is a constantly changing situation.